scanoss/scanoss.js/README.md

 You can install the Scanoss package using npm (the Node Package Manager).
 Note that you will need to install Node.js and npm.
 Installing Node.js should install npm as well.

-To download and install the Scanoss CLI run the following command: `npm install -g scanoss.js`
+To download and install the Scanoss CLI run the following command: `npm install -g scanoss`

-On the other hand, if you need to install the module in your own Node.js project and consume it as a dependency, execute the following command `npm install scanoss.js`
+On the other hand, if you need to install the module in your own Node.js project and consume it as a dependency, execute the following command `npm install scanoss`

 ## CLI Usage